Fujiaoji/PhishingEval/README.md

 # Code
 ## reproduce_phishpedia
 - Original code link [Phishpedia](https://github.com/lindsey98/Phishpedia)
-- input data information: screenshot, url (we use domain in the example code due to the constrain to share urls), and html.
+- input data information: screenshot and url (we use domain in the example code due to the constrain to share urls).
 - conda env: please install conda env based on original github env, and then follow the version of env_phishpedia.yml
 - download the trained_models folder and put it under repreduce_phishpedia.
 - paths: model path, reference list, etc. is in "config.yaml"